 WebTitan Cloud is a 100% cloud-based DNS filtering solution that works seamlessly with SpamTitan to block web-based phishing attacks and malware downloads.
 The solution allows you to monitor and identify malicious threats in real time, and includes AI-driven protection against active and emerging phishing URLs, including zero-minute threats.

 The third solution is ArcTitan, a cloud-based email archiving solution that provides protection against data loss and helps MSPs and their clients meet their compliance obligations.
-ArcTitan serves as a black box flight recorder for email.
+ArcTitan serves as a black box flight recorder for email and stores email data securely in the cloud on Replicated Persistent Storage on AWS S3.
+When emails need to be searched and recovered, the searches are lightning fast.
+ArcTitan can search up to 30 million emails a second.

 These solutions are not only an ideal for improving the security posture of MSP clients, they can help to ensure that MSP systems are protected from attack.
 All TitanHQ solutions are quick and easy to implement, have a low management overhead, and are API-driven so they can easily be incorporated into MSP’s remote management and monitoring systems.